DataDog/integrations-extras/cybersixgill_actionable_alerts/README.md

 ## Overview

-Cybersixgill actionable alerts monitors critical assets across the deep, dark, and surface web such as IP addresses, domains, vulnerabilities, and VIPs.
+Cybersixgill actionable alerts monitors critical assets across the deep, dark, and surface web such as IP addresses, domains, vulnerabilities, VIPs and provide alerts and the context surrounding that alert to include severity, threat type, description, post snippet, recommendations and assessments.
 This integration provides an out-of-the-box dashboard to prioritize and respond to threats.

 This check monitors [cybersixgill_actionable_alerts][1].